Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzureRmVmss.md

 ```

 ### -InstanceCount
 The number of VM images in the Scale Set.
+If no value is provided, 2 instances will be created.

 ```yaml
 Type: Int32